jlsalmon/modesti/README.md

 Runs tests and does a simple, local build (no packaging or publishing).
 Build results in `dist/`.

-Note: should you need to modify the backend base URL, you can do so in the `modesti.yaml` configuration file.

 ## `grunt publish:test`

 Tests, builds, packages the results into a tarball and publishes it to Artifactory ready for deployment on the test server.

-Note: for the publication to work, you need to modify the `modesti.yaml` configuration file and replace the dummy username and password with real values.
+Note: for the publication to work, you need to pass `--artifactoryUser` and `--artifactoryPassword`.

 ## `grunt release:test`